-    If your parent doesn’t require medical care, a home care agency may be able to provide services to support them.
+If your aging parents living along don't require medical care, a home care agency may be able to provide services to support them.
 Assistance with grocery shopping, medication reminders, transportation to appointments and companionship could help your parents continue living in their own home.

 mmLearn.org recorded 'Home for the Holidays', an engaging webcast which outlines what to look for when visiting parents at home.
 This video contains practical help for today or for any visit at any time of the year.

+What happens if you do discover the difficulties your parents are having living on their own?
 If you believe they need more care or are no longer safe living on their own, mmLearn.org also recorded a free webcast on Family Decisions and Long Term Care can help you evaluate options.
-Dr. Paul Garcia, a geriatrician practicing in San Antonio, explains the differences in assisted living facilities, long-term care facilities and personal care homes.
+Dr. Paul Garcia, a geriatrician practicing in San Antonio, Texas explains the differences in assisted living facilities, long-term care facilities and personal care homes.
 Checklists and a discussion of what to consider when choosing a home are included.